Last updated on September 6th, 2019

 Facts about suicides and homicides in Japan, fish market, industries, Japanese cuisines, etc

-14. Tsukiji fish market of Japan is the world’s largest wholesale fish and seafood market.
+16. Tsukiji fish market of Japan is the world’s largest wholesale fish and seafood market.
+One of the popular food in Japan is raw horse meat.

 Japan on the map